 Privacy and Non-Discrimination Notices

-It is the policy of Temple University Hospital, Inc., Temple University Hospital - Jeanes Campus, and the American Oncologic Hospital, doing business as Fox Chase Cancer Center, that there shall be no exclusion from, or participation in, and no one denied the benefits of, the delivery of quality medical care on the basis of race, ethnicity, religion, sexual orientation, gender, gender identity/expression, disability, age, ancestry, color, national origin, physical ability, level of education, or source of payment.
+It is the policy of Temple University Hospital, Inc., Temple University Hospital - Jeanes Campus, and the American Oncologic Hospital, doing business as Fox Chase Cancer Center, that no one shall be excluded from or denied the benefits of or participation in the delivery of quality medical care on the basis of race, ethnicity, religion, sexual orientation, gender, gender identity/expression, disability, age, ancestry, color, national origin, physical ability, level of education, or source of payment.

 TEMPLE UNIVERSITY HEALTH SYSTEM, INC. (TUHS)